-Each Winter, Village roads are plowed and de-iced to maintain traffic by our own crews.
+Each Winter, Village roads are plowed and de-iced to maintain traffic by our own crew.
 The main streets are the priority with side streets being plowed secondarily.

 Losantiville Avenue and Wiehe Road are designated “Snow Emergency Routes.”
-This means when Hamilton County/City of Cincinnati declares a “Snow Emergency,” all vehicles must be removed from these two streets.
-Citations and/or towing will result for vehicles left on these streets during a Snow Emergency (§351.15 – search “snow emergency.)
+This means when Hamilton County or the City of Cincinnati declares a “Snow Emergency,” all vehicles must be removed from these two Village streets.
+Citations and/or towing at the owner’s expense will result for vehicles left on these streets during a Snow Emergency.

 Keeping Your Sidewalks Cleared of Ice & Snow

 Level 1: Roadways are hazardous because of blowing snow.
 Drivers are advised to proceed with caution.

 Level 2: Roadways are hazardous because of blowing snowdrifts.
 Only those who feel it necessary to drive should be out on the roadway.
 Employees should contact their employers to see if they should report to work.
 If travel is necessary drivers should travel with extreme caution.

 Level 3: All roadways are closed to non-emergency personnel.
 Travel is prohibited unless absolutely necessary.
 Contact your employer to see if you are expected to work.
 Reckless or unnecessary driving may be cited as a misdemeanor – failure to comply with a lawful order – may lead to a $100.00 fine.
 If you are in an accident that causes an injury while driving illegally, you can be cited for a fourth degree misdemeanor.